PDXostc/qtrvi/README.md

 # QtRvi
 Qt Library for Remote Vehicle Interaction

+Note: This is not officially supported by The Qt Company

 Purpose:
 ----------------
 Qt wrapper to create an event driven interface for an application developer to easily integrate GENIVI's RVI protocol into C++ and/or QML applications.